Table of Contents

-There are two main types of wallets: hot wallets and cold wallets.
-Knowing the difference between them is important because it affects how safe your money is in the crypto world.
+There are two types of wallets: hot wallets and cold wallets.
+It’s important to know the difference between them because it will affect how safe your money is in the crypto world.

 What is a hot wallet?